Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Sand Hollow State Park

-Are you an avid off-roader?
-Do you have an ATV and are looking for places to vacation that allow you to shred without limitations?
-Then Sand Hollow State Park is the place for you!
+Are you an avid off-roader or simply an adrenaline junkie?
+Sand Hollow State Park is the place for you!

-Sand Hollow is one of Utah’s newer state parks and is situated right around the Sand Hollow Reservoir.
-Not only is this state park a fun place to go off-roading, but it’s also a fun camping spot with other pastime activities like swimming, boating, and fishing.
+It’s one of Utah’s newer state parks and situated right around the Sand Hollow Reservoir.
+Shred on your own ATV or book a guided tour through the vibrant dunes.
+This park is also a fun camping spot with other pastime activities like swimming, boating, and fishing.

 Panaca Warm Springs

-Soak in warm springs year-round at this natural site right across the state line.
+Soak year-round at this natural site right across the state line.

 Scenic view of the mountain and landscape from the hot spring